 Deterministic but rigid—and it doesn’t scale.
 Hand-coded conditional logic in proprietary markup languages. $50K and 8–12 weeks per document set.
 Most organizations plateau at a handful of templates before hitting the authoring wall.

-Shared infrastructure that any agent calls.
+DARIL stands for Document Analysis, Rendering & Intelligence Layer.
+It's shared infrastructure that any agent calls.
 Upload a document or describe what you need.
 DARIL discovers the logic, codifies it through conversation, tests every permutation automatically, and renders documents with algorithmic precision.
 AI is the interface.
 The platform is the guarantor.

 A guided experience where domain experts author and consume templates through conversation.
 What took months of specialized development takes hours.